Some people have their stamps, some have coins. I collect video games.

 Plus there is another specific reason I wanted to pick these games up; these were two of the few Resident Evil games I never finished.
 For as big of a Resident Evil fan I am, I just wasn’t able to complete them all.

 I quickly found a copy of Outbreak 2 at my local market.
-However the vendor had the game case in not so good condition with no instruction manual included.
+However, the game case was in a not-so-good condition with no instruction manual included.
 And for the asking price of $15, I figured I could find it in better condition elsewhere.
 And I did on eBay.
 Score one for the Internet in this case.

-I searched for a reasonability priced copy of Outbreak 1 and was able to “negotiate” a reasonable price of $12 for a Like New copy of the game.
-Unfortunately after I paid for the game, I was notified by the seller that the game was damaged in the mail and returned to him.
-He issued me a full refund for the purchase and I told him thank you.
-Other people were selling the game in fairly good condition also, but I wouldn’t buy them at the prices they wanted.
+I searched for a reasonably priced copy of Outbreak 1 and was able to negotiate a reasonable price of $12 for a like-new copy.
+Unfortunately, after I paid, I was notified by the seller that the game was damaged in the mail and returned to him.
+He issued me a full refund.
+Others were selling the game in fairly good condition also, but I wouldn’t buy them at the prices they wanted.
 So the search for this game will continue to a later date.

-I played Silent Hill 1, and then proceeded to finish Silent Hill 2, which to this day I still proclaim as one of the scariest game I ever played.
+I played Silent Hill 1 and then proceeded to finish Silent Hill 2, which to this day I still proclaim as one of the scariest games I ever played.
 I completed it and then put it away with the other discs and said I would never play that game ever again.

 Remember at the beginning, I mentioned that I was a big Star Wars fan too.

 I picked up an extra GameCube last year around the end of 2011 for $20 that came with a copy of F-Zero EX, Super Smash Bros.
-Brawl, a badly treated copy of Mario Party 7, one controller and all the connections.
+Brawl, a badly treated copy of Mario Party 7, one controller, and all the connections.
 Great deal if I say so.
-But the reason I wanted it for was the attachment underneath it; an add-on that that allowed you to play Gameboy, GB Color and GB Advance games through the GameCube system.
-Essentially it was like killing two birds with one stone as this helped me for not having to search for a Gameboy Advance or classic Gameboy system.
+But the reason I wanted it for was the attachment underneath it; an add-on that allowed you to play Gameboy, GameBoy Color, and GameBoy Advance games through the GameCube system.
+Essentially it was like killing two birds with one stone as this helped me not having to search for a Gameboy Advance or classic Gameboy system.